If Final Cut Pro isn't working

 Check media and device compatibility

-Make sure you set the Privacy & Security settings on your Mac, which gives Final Cut Pro access to your photo library, Microphone, Camera, and Files and Folders.
+Make sure to set the Privacy & Security settings on your Mac, which gives Final Cut Pro access to your photo library, Microphone, Camera, and Files and Folders.

 Don't try to store Final Cut Pro libraries in these locations: